Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

 You can remove an attribute from an attribute group if it is no longer in use.
 Note that you just remove the attribute from the attribute group but you do not delete the attribute itself.
-Alternatively, you can [deactivate an attribute](./01_ManageAttributes.md#deactivate-an-attribute) so it is no longer displayed in the product view.
+Alternatively, you can [deactivate an attribute](./01_ManageAttributes.md#deactivate-an-attribute) so it is no longer displayed in the product view in the *PIM* module.

 The procedure to remove attributes from attribute groups or sub-groups is identical.
 Just select the attribute sub-group instead of the group and follow the steps described below.